 Cheesy Savory Monkey Bread

 There is a certain popular chip brand out there that advertises that it’s impossible to eat just one.
+Likewise, I can guarantee that you will not be able to each just one piece of this Cheesy Savory Monkey Bread Recipe!

-Likewise, who eats one monkey bread ball?
 You either eat 0 or 23.
 Those are the only options.
 Nobody eats one and is like, “OK.
 I’m good.”

 That’s especially true if the monkey bread in question is this cheesy monkey bread laced with cheddar and scallion.
 While I like a sweet monkey bread as much as the next dude, this savory version really won me over.
 I ate about a quarter of it by myself.